 - a.
-The HAB checklist and application forms are available on the Department's website at: www.nj.gov/dep/dwq/forms\surfacewater.htm. - b.
+The HAB checklist and application forms are available on the Department's website at: www.nj.gov/dep/dwq/forms surfacewater.htm. - b.
 The following information shall be included in a permit application for authorization under this general permit: - i.
 Contact information and license number of the Operator; - ii.
 Contact information and license number of the for-hire Applicator (when applicable); - iii.
-Description of the waterbody and if the waterbody is a state-owned lake; - iv.
-Projected timeframe of product application(s);
+Name and description of the waterbody and if the waterbody is a state-owned lake;

-- v.
+- iv.
+Projected timeframe of product application(s); - v.
 Size of treatment area (acres and/or linear miles); - vi.
 Approximate latitude and longitude of treatment location; - vii.
 Requested chemical and/or biological product(s) to be used; and - viii.
 Pre-application monitoring data, as required by the application forms. - c.
-The operating entity authorizing the activity which will result in the application of a product and resultant discharge to be authorized by this general permit must sign the NJPDES Form-1 and HAB Supplemental Form, in accordance with N.J.A.C.
+The Operator authorizing the activity which will result in the application of a product and resultant discharge to be authorized by this general permit must sign the NJPDES Form-1 and HAB Supplemental Form, in accordance with N.J.A.C.
 7:14A-4.9, certifying that the product application will comply with all the conditions of this general permit. - d.
 A complete and signed application shall be electronically submitted to the Department at least thirty (30) days prior to product application via email to habgp@dep.nj.gov. - e.
 The applicant becomes authorized for application of a product and resultant discharge under this general permit once a final individual general permit authorization has been issued by the Department. - f.
 Authorization under this master general permit allows the application of the specified product to the specified waterbody listed in the initial permit application.
 If a permit applicant requests application of additional product(s) and/or an application to additional waterbodies not listed in the initial permit application, a HAB Supplemental Application Form must be submitted to the Department at least thirty (30) days prior to each additional product and/or waterbody application.
 The permit applicant becomes authorized for the additional product and/or waterbody application when a modification to the individual general permit authorization has been issued by the Department. - g.
 An individual authorization issued under the Master Harmful Algal Bloom Management General Permit will be given two NJPDES numbers.
 The NJPDES number on the individual general permit authorization beginning in "NJG" is specific to the applicant, whereas the NJPDES number NJ0356531 is for the master general permit. - h.
-All applicants will have the same expiration date and will follow the same permit cycle.
+All authorizations will have the same expiration date and will follow the same permit cycle.
 In accordance with N.J.A.C.
 7:14A-2.7, all NJPDES permits shall be issued for fixed terms not to exceed five (5) years. - i.
 The Department may deny authorization under this general permit, if deemed appropriate. - j.
 A general permit authorization renewal application shall be submitted 180 days before the expiration date. - k.
-A general permit revocation request form shall be submitted to the Department if the applicant no longer requires authorization under this general permit. - 1.
-Questions regarding this general permit, should be directed to the Bureau of Surface Water and Pretreatment Permitting at (609) 292-4860 or via email at habpp@dep.nj.gov.
+A general permit revocation request form shall be submitted to the Department if the applicant no longer requires authorization under this general permit.